easysql/easy_sql/docs/easy_sql/syntax.md

 ```

 When Easy SQL engine reaches the second step, it will do a variable lookup and simply replace the reference with the real value.
-It will replace with the string value of the variable and converts types when required.
+It will replace it with the string value of the variable and converts types when required.

 The above example will result in variables: `a=1, b=2, a1=11, ab=3`.